tuhaihe/cbcopy/README.md

 ## How does cbcopy work?

 ### Metadata migration
-The metadata migration feature of cbcopy is derived from gpbackup and gprestore.
-Its main advantage over the built-in pg\_dump of GPDB is that it uses batch retrieval of metadata, rather than fetching metadata one row at a time like pg\_dump.
-This results in a significant performance advantage when migrating metadata in scenarios where the volume of metadata in the source database is large compared to pg_dump.
+The metadata migration feature of cbcopy is based on gpbackup and gprestore.
+Its primary advantage over the built-in pg_dump of GPDB lies in its use of batch retrieval for metadata.
+Unlike pg_dump, which fetches metadata one row at a time, cbcopy retrieves it in batches.
+This approach significantly enhances performance, particularly when migrating large volumes of metadata from the source database compared to pg_dump.
 ### Data migration

 Both GPDB and CBDB support starting programs via SQL commands, and cbcopy utilizes this feature.
 During data migration, it uses SQL commands to start a program on the target database to receive and load data, while simultaneously using SQL commands to start a program on the source database to unload data and send it to the program on the target database.